-At an executive level, the Company is managed by a Senior Leadership Team (SLT), comprising ten senior managers who effectively run the Company.
-These are: Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Chief Risk and Administrative Officer, Head of HR, Chief Actuary, General Counsel, Head of Business Insurance, Head of Bond and Specialty Insurance, and Head of the Company's Lloyd's Operation.
-The SLT meets two to three times each month and is chaired by the CEO.
+At an executive level, the Company is managed by a Senior Leadership Team (SLT), comprising eleven senior managers who effectively run the Company.
+These are: Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Chief Risk and Administrative Officer, Head of HR, European Head of Actuarial Function, General Counsel, Head of Claims, Head of Business Insurance, Head of Bond and Specialty Insurance, and Head of the Company's Lloyd's Operation.
+The SLT meets two to three times each month for a total of at least eight hours and is chaired by the CEO.
 The SLT reports on a quarterly basis to the Board.
 In addition, the CEO is also a member of the Board and presents a CEO's report to the Board which includes details of matters discussed by the SLT.
 The SLT considers the following matters on a regular and continuous basis: